tristanpoland/tristanpoland.github.io/posts/VPNs-wont-save-us.md

 ---
-title: "VPNs: When will they save us, and when wont they?"
+title: "VPNs: When will they save us, and when won't they?"
 date: "2024-10-17"
 ---

+# Addressing the issue

-We have all seen segments on Youtube and platforms like it advertising that you are "safer" online when using a VPN.
+We have all seen segments on YouTube and platforms like it advertising that you are "safer" online when using a VPN.
 This can be true as we will see, but usually only in very specific circumstances.
 In this post we will dive into these claims and show when VPNs will, and will not save you.

 # The Claims